Loading…

 Outcomes Assessment

 The assessment of outcomes involves multiple measures throughout the program.
 Grades on assignments and for courses are the first level of assessment.
 Course goals, learning outcomes, assignments, and assessments are designed to address program competencies as well as graduation competencies.
-Other measures may include observation of candidate performance in authentic or simulated settings, surveys, standardized tests, and performance assessments.
+Other measures may include observation of candidate performance in authentic or simulated settings, surveys, and performance assessments.

 Counselor Dispositions and Skills